George Barron Goodman: Sydney, Newcastle, Maitland, 1846-1850

 Goodman returned to Sydney on 18 March and by April he was working out of a new studio at 321 Castlereagh Street.
 This was equipped with the latest in artistic backdrops for framing his sitters and included Australian scenes such as the ‘Squatters Run’.
-On Saturday’s Goodman devoted his time to photographing buildings and views, with a particular emphasis on commissioned work for proprietors of houses and businesses.
+On Saturdays Goodman devoted his time to photographing buildings and views, with a particular emphasis on commissioned work for proprietors of houses and businesses.

 In September 1846 Goodman was commissioned to take photographs of buildings in Newcastle and from the 15th to the 22nd took portraits at Farquharson's Hotel.
 Goodman’s next visit to the area was Maitland, where in November 1846, he set up his apparatus in George Yeoman's Hotel.
 By December he was back in Sydney having completed his excursion north.

 Life as a photographer must have made it difficult to maintain a stable family life, and it seems it was increasingly hard for Goodman to maintain a monopoly on the process.
 On 4 June 1847 Sarah gave birth to her second daughter at their premises in Castlereagh Street.
 On 9 June Goodman publicly announced he had sold his interest in his photography business to his brother-in-law Isaack Polack, who had been managing the Castlereagh Street studio for the past three years.
 In July Goodman started his new career as the owner of the Circular Quay Hotel.
 In November 1848, Goodman moved to Eden (Twofold Bay) and set up as an auctioneer and store-owner.
 He returned to Sydney in December the following year to briefly run the daguerreotype operation for Isaac Polack.
 Goodman apparently left Sydney, for England, in 1850, but it seems, without his wife and daughters.
 A year later on 2 June 1851, Goodman died in Paris after a short illness.